 Are the classes at Cambridge School of Culinary Arts suitable for children?

 All classes are designed for adults (ages 18 and over).
-Younger students may attend if accompanied by an adult.
+Younger students may attend some of our adult classes with permission from CSCA if accompanied by an adult.
 We offer teen classes throughout the summer months and during school vacations that denote the acceptable age range for attendees.

 Due to subject matter, some classes may run longer or shorter than the designated time period.

 Recreational Programs provide cooking classes.
 CSCA does not intend, nor does it promise, that these courses will result in job placement or gainful employment in the culinary field.
+CSCA is not an allergen-free school, but we take allergies seriously and do our best to accommodate dietary restrictions.
+Please alert your chef instructor of any allergies prior to class.
 Students participating in Recreational Programs take classes at their own risk.
 Neither CSCA nor its staff is liable for any injury sustained in the class.
 CSCA is not responsible for personal property left unattended in the building.

 CSCA does not discriminate against race, color, gender, sexual orientation, religion, nationality, ethnic origin, or disability, and offers its programs, privileges, rights, and activities to all students.
 Some courses may be offered in an environment that could be problematic for certain students.
 It is the responsibility of the student to ensure that he/she can participate in the course as offered.
 We may not be able to accommodate every person.
 Please contact us if you have any questions or concerns.